mjenior/promptpal/README.md

 - assist (default): Standard personal assistant with improved ability to help with tasks
 - compbio: Expertise in bioinformatics and systems biology.
 Knowledgeable in commonly used computational biology platforms.
+- cancer: Specializing in cancer biology and molecular mechanisms, providing rigorous, evidence-based insights into cancer pathways, genetic factors, and therapeutic strategies
 - dev: Senior python full stack developer with emphases in correct syntax, documentation, and unit testing.
 - invest: Experience in technology stock investment and wealth management.
 Provides analyses for new stocks to invest in.
 - art: Creates an images described by the prompt, default style leans toward illustrations